Code-Institute-Submissions/ADHD-Superheros/README.md

 - Scroll down to the 'Config Vars' section and click the 'Reveal Config Vars' button.
 - We are going to add two config vars.
 - From the creds.json file, copy the entire contents.
-- Enter CREDS for KEY and then paste the contents from creds.json into the VALUE field.
+- Enter `CREDS` for KEY and then paste the contents from creds.json into the VALUE field.
 - Then click the 'Add' button.
-- Enter PORT for KEY and then 8000 for VALUE and click the 'Add' button.
+- Enter `PORT` for KEY and then `8000` for VALUE and click the 'Add' button.

 Step 4: Add Buildpacks.

 - On the same 'Settings' tab in your app, scroll down to the 'Buildpacks' section.
 - The buildpacks need to be listed in your Settings in a specific order.
 - It's best to add Python first, click 'Save Changes and repeat for then Node.js.
-- If the buildpacks don't appear with Python first and Node.js second, you change the order by dragging Python to the top.
+- If the buildpacks don't appear with **Python** first and **Node.js** second, you change the order by dragging Python to the top.

-Step 4 - Select Github Deployment Method.
+Step 5 - Select Github Deployment Method.

 - Go to the 'Deploy' tab in your app.
 - In the Deployment method' section,  select 'GitHub' and click 'Connect to GitHub'.